n-ce/Bromage/Modules/Modules.md

 </span>
 ```

-- No body,html,head,script tags.
+- No body, html, head, script tags.
-- No scriptsrc tag required, SPACE does the work for you.
+- No script src tag required, linking is native.
-- only put html that you would put inside your body tag in your projects.
+- Only write html that you would put inside your body tag in your projects.
-- always use id/class for all the elements.
+- Always use id/class for all the elements.
 - id/class naming scheme example for "yourModuleName" - "#yMNbody","#yMNdiv",".yMNbody".
-- Incase its not clear refer the other apps already available.
+- In case it's not clear refer the other apps already available.

 ### What should my JS file contain?
-- same as any js file
+- Same as any JS file

 ### What to edit in Apps.html?
 - Add this code inside ul tag